-Please accept a sincere “thank you” for anyone reading my commentary.
+Please accept a sincere “thank you” for reading my commentary.
 Time spent with me is always a gracious gift whether it is in person or from a distance.

-In the classroom it is always my practice to encourage people to boldly present their opinion, rationally, respectfully, and with great passion.
+In the classroom it is always my practice to encourage people to boldly present their opinion, rationally, respectfully, with great passion, and humor too.
 Good debate is good learning.
-Do it!
+So leave me a note.

-The 20th century top down structure of mass media is under replacement by a bottom up and lateral model; it is a massive shift.
+The 20th century top down structure of mass media is under replacement by a lateral model; it is a massive shift.
 Information no longer moves exclusively from the top down.

-At this time there is minimal barrier to entry for anyone who wants to share their experience, insight, or opinion with a global audience.
+There are many people with great experience, knowledge, imagination, much to share, and say.
+At this moment there is minimal barrier to entry for people who want to share their experience, insight, or opinion with a global audience.
 The start-up costs are low.
-The potential audience is truly global.
-Language barriers are melting away with instant translation.
+The potential audience is truly global, and even language barriers are melting away with instant translation.

-Great ideas abound.
-Competition is grist for a vibrant republic.
+Great ideas and insight abound.
+Information competition is grist for a vibrant republic.
 Full public access to information is the healthiest diet for sustaining individual freedoms.

 We must continue to demand full access!
 The more the merrier in the marketplace of ideas.
 Each of us manages our own human intelligence network.
-So gather the HUMINT, edit, analyze, summarize, and share it.
+We each gather our own HUMINT (human intelligence), edit, analyze, summarize, and share it.

 Here’s a toast to pedestrian media, unfettered information competition, freedom of choice, freedom of expression, and open access to the most accurate information sources available.